DavidNix/nix-personal-blog/content/about.md

 Me in a nutshell:

-* My philosophy aligns with Bob Martin, Martin Fowler, Rob Pike, and Ken Thompson.
+* My thoughts align with Bob Martin, Martin Fowler, Rob Pike, and Ken Thompson.

 * I embrace the unix philosophy.
 Do one thing well and let me compose using libraries that also embrace the unix way.

 * I’m a unit test freak.
 If I can’t test it, I’ll find another way.